Lotoke/Sudoku_Solver/README.md

+## Note:

+This is a University coursework project produced

 # Sudoku Solver

-The aim of this project was to create a program that takes a 3D numpy array representation of a sudoku puzzle and return either the correct solution or an array of -1's in the same format.
+The aim of this project was to create a program that takes a 3D numpy array representation of a sudoku puzzle and returns either the correct solution or an array of -1's in the same format.

 The program uses a depth first search algorithm to explore the possible states that the sudoku can take for each valid number that can go into a blank cell.

 ## Optimisations:

 A basic depth first search algorithm has exponential time complexity and the recursive approach uses large amounts of memory, therefore backtracking needed to be minimised.
 The main optimisation applied was constraint satisfaction.
-This was implemented by giving each empty cell of the sudoku a 'domain' of possible values it can take within the constraints (rules) of the puzzle.
+This was implemented by giving each empty cell in the sudoku a 'domain' of possible values it can take within the constraints (rules) of the puzzle.
 Every time one of the empty cells is filled in, all of the domains are updated.
 This significantly reduces the number of paths that need to be explored to find a solution, and helps to identify paths than will not lead to the goal.

 A further optimization was made by ordering the empty cells by the number of values in their domains, and choosing the cells with less domain values to be explored first.
 For example, filling all of the spaces that only have one possible value first narrows down the remaining domains.
-The very easy to medium sodukus solve very quickly as the cell with the smallest domain is picked each time and no backtracking is required.
+The very easy - medium sodukus solve very quickly as the cell with the smallest domain is picked each time and no backtracking is required.

 ## Functions and Classes: